osmankurbanov1/mushroombook_social_network/README.md

 * Django REST Framework
 * PostgreSQL

-Below is the result of retrieving some Post as example of response
+Below is the result of retrieving some Post as an example of a some response

 ![alt text](screenshots/mushroombook_postman.png "The screenshot")